Yankees vs Mariners Odds, Spread, and Total

 Yankees vs Mariners Betting Trends

-- The total has gone over in five of the Yankees' last six games.
+- The Yankees have won 22 of the 34 games in which they've been favored.

-- The total has gone over in all of the Mariners' past five games.
+- The Mariners have come away with seven wins in the 14 games they have been listed as the underdogs.

-- The Yankees have won 22 of the 34 games they've been favored.
+- The Yankees are 5-5 against the spread in their past 10 games..

-- The Mariners have won seven of the 14 games when they've been named the underdogs.
+- The Mariners have a record of 2-8-0 against the spread during their last 10 games.

 Yankees vs Mariners Injury Reports